rdoraiswamy/rdoraiswamy/README.md

 - 👋 Hi, I’m @rdoraiswamy
 - 👀 I’m interested in Technology powered by and for People and fellow Earthlings
-- 🌱 I’m currently (perpetually) learning Python
+- 🌱 I’m currently (perpetually) learning Python, and Oracle Integration Cloud (OIC)
 - 💞️ I’m looking to collaborate on Social Investing
 - 📫 How to reach me:
 -    <A HREF="https://www.linkedin.com/in/rameshdoraiswamy">LinkedIn</A> </LI>